 Even though this edition plays pretty much the same as the classic version, I have included it because it is visually stunning.
 Properties are made of American national parks and historical sites (i.e Yellowstone, Death Valley, Big Bend, Yosemite; trails repalce railroads) all portraited with high-quality pictures on the board.

-Board provides a zen-like serene feeling – you almost feel like you’re sitting on a bench somewhere out in the nature.
+Board provides a zen-like serene feeling – you almost feel like you’re sitting on a bench somewhere out in nature.
 Let’s also not forget the educational aspect – you never know when you’ll need to list all the America’s famous sites (if you want to be a millionaire :)).

-- Gameplay is the same as with classic edition
+- The gameplay is the same as with classic edition

 - Beautiful board and “green-eco-feel” to the game

 - My score: 8.5/10

 There are many variants and editions available on top of those five.
 I didn’t want to include editions that change the rules too much (like Monopoly Fortnite) or repainted classic editions (I kept it down to National Parks) like Monopoly Avengers, Clone Wars, Ms.Monopoly, Hallmark Monopoly, Monopoly Dubai, and countless others that all play the same way, just with different property names.

-For the sake of clarity there are only five items on the list, so that you can best find your favorite and you don’t lose yourself in the bunch of editions available on the online stores.
-My opinion is that you won’t go wrong with any of those on the list, just be careful with the Ultimate Banking and Star Wars editions, since they change the rules of the game a bit more.
+For the sake of clarity, there are only five items on the list so that you can best find your favorite and you don’t lose yourself in the bunch of editions available on the online stores.